Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 Mostly a recap of concerns brought forward in the previous P&Z meeting.
 Worth mentioning that Jason Jaggi (city staff) noted that after studies are completed the applicant may need to file a new P&Z application and complete the city/staff review process again.

-Initial project presentation to P&Z by Garrison Companies (developer), Steadfast City (developer’s local rep), and Creve Coeur city staff.
-P&Z provided their initial comments, concerns and feedback to the developer and team.
+Initial project presentation to P&Z by Garrison Companies (developer), Steadfast City (developer's local rep), and Creve Coeur city staff.
+P&Z provided initial comments, concerns and feedback.
 Neighbors and local residents provided their comments and concerns.

 Our Take